-Strand Assessment Weighting Assessment Criteria 1 Weekly Moodle Quizzes (Weeks 1-5) 5% Weekly online quizzes will be administered via Moodle.
-The Moodle quizzes will be based on the material covered in lectures and workshops.
-The Moodle quizzes will be open book and are intended to help prepare the students for the mid-session quiz and final exam.
-The weekly assessments also provide a means for continuous assessment and feedback for students throughout the course.
+Strand Assessment Weighting Assessment Criteria 1 Moodle Quiz (Weeks 3) 5% An online quiz will be administered via Moodle during Week 3, 18 th of June 2021, Friday, between 4PM and 6PM.
+The Moodle quiz will be based on the material covered in Week 1 to Week 3 lectures and workshops.
+It will be an open book assessment and are intended to help prepare the students for the mid-session quiz and final exam.
+The assessment also provides a means for continuous assessment and feedback for students throughout the course.
 The questions will be marked based on technical accuracy.
-There will be 5 quizzes in total, one administered every week (between Week 1 and Week 5) which will be accessible immediately succeeding the workshop (Thursday 6PM -7PM).
-1 Mid-term Exam 20% A mid-session exam will be administered on 13 th of July between 9AM and 12PM (Week 7).
-The exam will cover Strand 1 material (Week 1 to Week 5 Lectures/Workshops) and is intended to assess student's knowledge of the expected learning outcomes, prepare students for the final exam, and discourage last minute cramming.
-The quiz will be assessed on technical accuracy.
-2 Design Assignment (Individual Assessment) 25% This assignment will be based on the topics covered in Weeks 7 to 10 lectures and workshops.
+1 Mid-Term Exam 25% mid-session exam will be administered on 30 th of June 2021, Wednesday, etween 11AM and 1PM (Week 5- Lecture2).
+The exam will cover Strand 1 naterial (Week 1 to Week 5 Lectures/Workshops) and is intended to assess udent's knowledge of the expected learning outcomes, prepare students for the final exam, and discourage last minute cramming.
+The quiz will be assessed in technical accuracy.
+2 Design Assignment (Individual Assessment) 20% This assignment will be based on the topics covered in Weeks 7 to 10 lectures and workshops.
 The assignment tests a student's understanding for designing different elements of a roadway in accordance with the Austroads design manual.
 The expected outcome of this assignment is to prepare students for the final exam and discourage last minute cramming.
 The questions will be marked based on methodological accuracy.
 The assignment will be made available at the beginning of Week 7.
-The last date of submitting assignment is 7th August Friday 11:59PM (Week 10).
+The last date of submitting assignment is 6 th of August 2021, Friday, 11:59PM (Week 10).
 The assignment is for individual assessment and must be submitted via the Turnitin link available on the course page in Moodle.
 The assignment must have a cover sheet according to UNSW template.
-1 & 2 Final Exam 50% A 2-hour open-book final exam will be administered at the end of the term.
+1 & 2 Final Exam 50% A 2-hour open-book final exam will be administered at the end of the semester.
 The exam will be cumulative (covering both Strand 1 and Strand 2 material) and intended to assess the student's knowledge of the material covered throughout the entire course.
 The exam questions (and weighting) will be evenly split between the two strands of the courses.
 The exam will be assessed on technical accuracy.